 Because some of my feeders are immediately beneath the turnouts, there wasn’t enough room to have the switch machines swing a certain way, so I had to turn them around and run the cables in a long arc to the SMAIL motors.
 In the image above, only the uppermost turnout has a straight cable.

-All of the turnouts work perfectly, although I will probably use some electrical staples to help keep them in place.
+All of the turnouts work perfectly, although I will probably use some electrical staples to help keep the cables in place.